UPromote: Promote your NT Server to a Domain Controller

 UPromote has been thoroughly tested and is safe to use.
 The result is indistinguishable from a domain controller created using the Microsoft setup procedure.
 As an added precaution, it backs up your entire registry.
 This allows for easy recovery.

-Any domain controller created with UPromote can be safely upgraded to Windows 2000 Server or Windows Server 2003.
+Any domain controller created with UPromote can be safely upgraded to Windows 2000 Server or later.

 UPromote has been used to promote/demote NT servers at hundreds of businesses and colleges, including many Fortune 500 companies.

 - Lose none of your applications or preferences.